Take Me Back to Dear Old Blighty

 "Take Me Back to Dear Old Blighty" is a music hall song written by Arthur J. Mills, Fred Godfrey and Bennett Scott in 1916.
-It was popular during the First World War, and tells a story of three fictional soldiers on the Western Front suffering from homesickness and their longing to return to "Blighty" - a slang term for Britain.
+It was popular during the First World War, and tells a story of three fictional soldiers on the Western Front suffering from homesickness and their longing to return to "Blighty" — a slang term for Britain.

 Composition

 Fred Godfrey wrote the song with Bennett Scott and A.J.
 Mills after passing a music hall in Oxford where a show called Blighty was showing.
 He recounts: "One of us suddenly said “What an idea for a song!”
 Four hours later it was all finished, and the whole country was singing it soon afterwards.
 I got — not very much."

 The chorus lyric "Take me back to dear old Blighty/Put me on the train for London town" was included in The Oxford Dictionary of Quotations.

 Recordings

-Recordings by Florrie Forde and Ella Retford are the most commonly heard versions, though Dorothy Ward first sang it.
+Recordings by Florrie Forde and Ella Retford are the most commonly heard versions, though Dorothy Ward recorded it first in 1916.

-Jolly Old Fellows performed the song in 1930.
+Jolly Old Fellows recorded the song in 1930.

 British singer Kevin Coyne also released a version on his 1978 album Dynamite Daze, with piano accompaniment by Tim Rice.